vmeazevedo/API_RESTful_SpringBoot_Carros_Simples/README.md

 - Create a complete CRUD web service to create, search, edit and delete data
 - Learn to use the JPA (Java Persistence Api) persistence framework

-## Useful information
-- In the "images" folder you will find the test of each request made.
-- In the folder "mysql_dados" you will find all the information used to create the database used.
-- In the "postman" folder you will find an explanation of the use of requests.

 ## Operation
 ![Capturar](https://user-images.githubusercontent.com/40063504/113459765-e8122400-93ec-11eb-8dfd-b8b378c13ff4.PNG)